-During the year ended December 31, 2022, our executive officers did not receive any compensation.
+During the year ended December 31, 2023, our executive officers did not receive any compensation, except our Interim Chief Financial Officer received a payment of \$2,500.

-Outstanding Equity Awards at December 31, 2022
+Outstanding Equity Awards at December 31, 2023

-As of December 31, 2022, there were no outstanding equity awards held by any of our executive officers.
+As of December 31, 2023, there were no outstanding equity awards held by any of our executive officers.
+As noted in Section 5, we issued options and warrants to officers and directors in the first quarter of 2024.